-FSA Requirement By December 1, 2022, the following services 295 will be available to every Child in State Custody for whom they are medically necessary, as indicated by the CANS and functional trauma assessments and any follow up.
+FSA By December 1, 2022, the following services 295 will be available to every Child Requirement CANS and functional trauma assessments and any follow up.
 Services will be available immediately where possible and not to exceed 10 Days otherwise.
 (Due December 1, 2022) Co-Neutrals' Finding Based upon the Co-Neutrals' review and consideration of all available information, the State did not meet the Performance Standard for this TO in 2022.

-CYFD issued PIG 08-2022-#5 Re-Issue Children in State Custody (CISC) CATS/CANS Requirements, Medicaid/Medical Coverage and Well-Child Checkup, 296 dated August 30, 2022, which states in paragraph 7.2,
+CYFD issued PIG 08-2022-#5 Re-Issue Children in State Custody (CISC) CATS/CANS Requirements, Medicaid/Medical Coverage and Well-Child Checkup,296 dated August 30, 2022, which states in paragraph 7.2,